Prachi Garg

 Recent Publications

-Prachi Garg, Joseph K J, Vineeth N B, Necati Cihan Camgoz, Chengde Wan, Kenrick Kin, Weiguang Si, Shugao Ma, Fernando De la Torre
+Prachi Garg, Joseph K J, Vineeth N B, Necati Cihan Camgoz, Chengde Wan, Kenrick Kin, Weiguang Si, Shugao Ma, Fernando De La Torre

 Data-Free Class-Incremental Hand Gesture Recognition